figoaranta/WebDevFinal-BerasKu-/README.md

 ## The technologies used in this project

-###     ◉ Laravel - Back-end framework for the MVC architecture design pattern.
+### &nbsp ◉ Laravel - Back-end framework for the MVC architecture design pattern.

 ###     ◉ React JS - Javascript library for developing the front-end part of the application. https://github.com/marcellhardja/beraskufrontend.